tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <a id="optimizely_create" class="button-primary">CreateExperiment</a>
 ```

-Use the REST API When the experiment is created.
-With the REST API you can create an experiment and the variations defined in the form.
-If your platform has a structured URL structure, you can also create a goal with the REST API to track how many visitors open the article and read it.
+Use the REST API when the user clicks on "Create experiment".
+With the REST API you can create the experiment and the variations defined in the form.
+If your platform has a logical URL structure, you can also create a goal with the REST API to track how many visitors open the article and read it.
 The REST API calls to use:

 - [Create experiment](/rest/reference/index.html#create-experiment)
 - [Create variations](/rest/reference/index.html#create-variation)
 - [Create goals](/rest/reference/index.html#create-goal)

 ### 7. Start and pause experiment
-After creating experiments the form on the content will change to allow a user to start, pause and modify the experiment.
+After clicking the "Create experiment" button, the form on the content will change to allow a user to start, pause and modify the experiment.

 <img src="/assets/img/integrations/content_startexperiment.png">

-You can also use the REST API to [update an experiment](/rest/reference/index.html#experiments) and [a variation](/rest/reference/index.html#update-variation).
+You can use the REST API to [update an experiment](/rest/reference/index.html#experiments) and [a variation](/rest/reference/index.html#update-variation).

-To start and pause the experiment, update the status field on an experiment.
+To start and pause the experiment, update the "status" field on an experiment.

 ### 8. Display results
 For editors to work entirely in the content platform, you will also have to report on the results of the content experiments.

 <img src="/assets/img/integrations/content_results.png">

-The results can be fetched using the [Get experiment results](/rest/reference/index.html#get-stats) function of the REST API.
+The results can be fetched using the [get experiment results](/rest/reference/index.html#get-stats) function of the REST API.

 ## Conversion Tracking